p1m-ortho/qs-global-ortho-search-queries/README.md

 * However, it became evident during appraisals that some records on PubMed cover topics rather distant from health care, e.g.  [PMID 33035990](https://pubmed.gov/33035990)—see its [Zheln counterpart](https://zheln.com/record/2020/10/09/3/).
 For these records, as an exception, there may be no specialty tags added when each and every specialty tag clearly does not apply.
 * I do not plan to add any new specialty tags.
 However, if I hear about any changes to the AMA Masterfile Physician Specialties list, I will consider updating the Zheln specialty lists accordingly.
 * Specialty tags may be assigned or removed throughout further full appraisal if this is deemed appropriate to better reflect the content of the record.

+> Starting with [Nov 10 records](https://github.com/drzhelnov/zheln.github.io/issues/100), as an experiment, I’m doing specialty-tagging in layers.
+Here are the layers (each applies to all records to be appraised):
+>
+> 1. Tag with _illegal_ category specialties
+> 2. Tag with _special_ category specialties
+> 3. Tag with _tumor_ category specialties
+> 4. Tag with _infection_ category specialties
+> 5. Tag with _injury_ category specialties
+> 6. Tag with _surgery_ category specialties
+> 7. Tag with _psychiatry_ category specialties
+> 8. Tag with _medicine_ category specialties

 ### _Full Appraisal Stage_